move-language/move/language/documentation/tutorial/README.md

         let addr = signer::address_of(&account);
         mint(account, 10);
-        // Make sure there is a `Coin` resource under `addr` with a value of `10`. assert!(borrow_global<Coin>(addr).value == 10, 0);
+        // Make sure there is a `Coin` resource under `addr` with a value of `10`.
+        // We can access this resource and its value since we are in the
+        // same module that defined the `Coin` resource. assert!(borrow_global<Coin>(addr).value == 10, 0);
     }
 }